Knowing how to clean encaustic tiles the right way is vital to keep them in good condition and allow their vivid colors to shine through.

 Whether restoring an original encaustic floor in a period home, or caring for beautifully patterned new tiles, you need to use good cleaning tips to avoid damaging them.

-‘Original encaustic tiled floors often have an attractive patina of wear and age resulting from decades of comings and goings across their surface but, as with all floors, they need regular maintenance and cleaning, otherwise the beauty of the tiles will be eroded,’ says Roger Hunt, author of Old House Handbook.
+As with cleaning hardwood floors and cleaning stone floors, good practices ensure they will look their best for years to come.
+‘Original encaustic tiled floors often have an attractive patina of wear and age resulting from decades of comings and goings across their surface but, as with all floors, they need regular maintenance and cleaning, otherwise the beauty of the tiles will be eroded,’ says Roger Hunt, author of Old House Handbook (opens in new tab).

 ‘Although hard and durable, encaustic tiles can crack and sometimes become loose.
 Repairing these floors is a skilled job so, for anything other than cleaning or minor repairs, it’s generally best to call in an expert.’

 What are encaustic tiles?